The formation, evolution and disruption of star clusters with improved gravitational dynamics in simulated dwarf galaxies: Introduction

 Collisional simulation codes typically use higher-order integration methods such as the fourth-order Hermite \citep{1991ApJ...369..200M} or the fourth-order forward integrator \citep{Rantala2021} which provide better integration accuracy at the same computational cost compared to e.g. the standard leap-frog algorithm widely used in galactic-scale codes.
 These fourth-order algorithms are usually, though not always, coupled to regularised few-body solvers.
 Hydrodynamical simulation codes can be coupled with dedicated N-body solvers such as the direct summation code \textsc{ph4} \citep{2012ASPC..453..129M} or the hybrid \textsc{PeTaR} code \citep{2020MNRAS.497..536W} implemented in the \textsc{AMUSE} framework \citep{2009NewA...14..369P, 2013A&A...557A..84P}.

-Directly summing all two-body forces in a galaxy-scale simulation would however be prohibitively inefficient. \citet{2024arXiv240803128J} recently implemented the N-body code \textsc{nbody6++gpu} \citep{2015MNRAS.450.4070W} in the \textsc{enzo} code, which they used to solve the collisional evolution of idealised star clusters in a hydrodynamical Milky Way-mass galaxy.
+Directly summing all two-body forces in a galaxy-scale simulation would however be prohibitively inefficient. \citet{2024ApJ...974..193J} recently implemented the N-body code \textsc{nbody6++gpu} \citep{2015MNRAS.450.4070W} in the \textsc{enzo} code, which they used to solve the collisional evolution of idealised star clusters in a hydrodynamical Milky Way-mass galaxy.
 In this study we use the regularised tree code \ketju{} \citep{2017ApJ...840...53R, 2023MNRAS.524.4062M}, which includes a number of numerical algorithms to enable fast and accurate integration of selected simulation regions using the \mstar-integrator \citep{2020MNRAS.492.4131R}. \ketju{} was first developed in \gadget{} to be primarily used in larger scale simulations to model the dynamics of supermassive black holes and supermassive black hole binaries in their stellar-dynamical environments \citep{2017ApJ...840...53R, 2018ApJ...864..113R, 2021ApJ...912L..20M, 2023MNRAS.520.4463L, 2023MNRAS.524.4062M}.

-\citet{2024arXiv240918096P} introduced recently \ketju{} in the \sphgal{} version of \gadget{} in a new suite of star-by-star \griffin-simulations where \ketju{} was used to compute accurate interactions of central massive black holes with surrounding individual stars while interactions between stars were still softened.
-Here we expand the code-implementation of \citet{2024arXiv240918096P} by adding the \ketju{} regularised integration regions around all forming massive stars in an entire galaxy.
+\citet{2025MNRAS.537..956P} introduced recently \ketju{} in the \sphgal{} version of \gadget{} in a new suite of star-by-star \griffin-simulations where \ketju{} was used to compute accurate interactions of central massive black holes with surrounding individual stars while interactions between stars were still softened.
+Here we expand the code-implementation of \citet{2025MNRAS.537..956P} by adding the \ketju{} regularised integration regions around all forming massive stars in an entire galaxy.
 We execute comparison simulations with \sphgal{}-\ketju{} and the direct N-body code \bifrost{} \citep{2023MNRAS.522.5180R, 2024MNRAS.531.3770R}.
 Star clusters modelled using \ketju{} expand in size and undergo dynamical mass-loss.
-Hydrodynamical simulations with star formation, an evolving galactic tidal field and an accurate accounting of encounters with massive stars produce more realistic star clusters.
+We then run hydrodynamical simulations with star formation and an evolving galactic tidal field resembling that of the Wolf–Lundmark–Melotte galaxy as described in \citet{2017MNRAS.471.2151H}.
+An accurate accounting of gravitational encounters with massive stars produces more realistic star clusters.
 The clusters form compact and expand rapidly once the first massive stars ignite and expel any remaining gas.